ajluca1984/ucrate/TEST-SCRIPT.md

 ### Users

-### Create a Generic Work
+### Create works
 1. Log in as yourself
-1. Create a work with `public` visibility
+1. Create a Generic Work with `public` visibility
-1. Describe the work using every field
+1. Describe the work using every metadata field
 1. Attach a PDF, and Word document, and an image to the work
 1. Save the work
 1. Change the PDF and the image to `private` visibility